ujangdoubleday/blog/content/posts/music/21-guns.md

 | Holiday | Protest        | Aggressive |
 | 21 Guns | Reconciliation | Reflective |

-**Evolution check**: From [lighthearted punk anthems](https://www.kerrang.com/green-day-best-songs-ranked) to deep reflections on the cost of perpetual conflict, the character development is _insane_.
+**Evolution check**: From lighthearted punk anthems to deep reflections on the cost of perpetual conflict, the character development is _insane_.

 ## Fan Interpretations

 Online communities have embraced the song's flexibility.
-Discussions on [Reddit's relationship forum](https://www.reddit.com/r/relationships/) frequently cite it as a breakup anthem, while [mental health communities](https://www.reddit.com/r/mentalhealth/) interpret it as a metaphor for internal struggles.
-Even [political discussion boards](https://www.reddit.com/r/politics/) reference it when debating conflict resolution.
+According to [Songfacts](https://www.songfacts.com/facts/green-day/21-guns), fans interpret it as everything from a breakup anthem to a metaphor for internal struggles and political conflict resolution.

 ### The Beauty of Ambiguity